 The best way to use the JetBlue Plus Card is by spending on items where you get the most bang for your buck — booking JetBlue flights and related travel on it.
 That includes anything booked on JetBlue channels like JetBlue.com, JetBlue reservations, JetBlue Getaways and JetBlue airport ticket counters.

 If you travel at least twice during a calendar year and you check a bag for each flight segment, at $25 per segment, the card’s $99 annual fee is covered.
 The card’s free checked bag can really add up to big savings if you travel regularly on JetBlue.

-Earn 30,000 Bonus Points after you spend $1,000 on purchases in the first 90 days, which may be enough to immediately book awards travel on JetBlue, depending on the fare class — Blue, Blue Plus or Blue Flex.
-Earn 6X points on JetBlue purchases, 2X at restaurants & grocery stores, 1X on all other purchases.
+Earn 60,000 bonus points after spending $1,000 on purchases and paying the annual fee in full, both within 90 days of opening the account., which may be enough to immediately book awards travel on JetBlue, depending on the fare class — Blue, Blue Plus or Blue Flex.
+Earn Earn 6x points on eligible JetBlue purchases, 2x points at restaurants and eligible grocery stores and 1x points on all other purchases..